International Harvester

 Given its importance to the economies of rural communities the brand continues to have a cult following.
 The International Harvester legacy non-profits host some of the largest agriculture related events in the United States.

 Following years of financial and economic decline, International began selling its separate equipment divisions, starting with the sale of the construction division to Dresser Industries in 1982.
 In November 1984 IH finalized a deal with Tenneco to sell the farm equipment division to Tenneco's subsidiary Case Corporation, and the brand continues as Case IH, which is owned by CNH.
 The European division exists today as McCormick Tractors and is owned by ARGO SpA of Italy.
 International became solely a truck and engine manufacturer and brand and reorganized as Navistar International in 1986.
 Throughout its existence International Harvester was headquartered in Chicago, Illinois.
 In 2020, Volkswagen agreed to fully purchase the remaining shares of Navistar.
+In 2024, Navistar changed its name to International Motors, LLC.